-instance, by broadening the tax base and strengthening tax administration-would support consolidation efforts while allowing for more pro-growth expenditures.
-Efforts are also needed to make income taxes more progressive, through adjustments in income tax rates and value-added taxes, and to promote equity, by reducing regressive and distortive exemptions and closing tax loopholes.
+To support pro-growth fiscal policies, CCA countries should enhance revenue mobilization and increase productive spending and efficiency.
+Higher tax revenues (for instance, by broadening the tax base and strengthening tax administration) would support consolidation efforts while allowing for more pro-growth expenditures.
+Efforts are also needed to make income taxes more progressive, through adjustments in income tax rates and value-added taxes, and to promote equity by reducing regressive and distortive exemptions and closing tax loopholes.
 On the spending side, current expenditure needs to be prioritized, capital spending made more efficient, and social spending improved, including through better targeted programs.
-Consideration should also be given to rationalizing government wage bills, especially where public sector wages and employment are high relative to the private sector (see Tamirisa et al, 2018), and reducing generalized energy subsidies using mechanisms to protect the most vulnerable segments of the population, and efforts to improve public services (for example, improved access to electricity).
+Consideration should also be given to rationalizing government wage bills, especially where public sector wages and employment are high relative to the private sector (see Tamirisa and others 2018); reducing generalized energy subsidies using mechanisms to protect the most vulnerable segments of the population; and improving public services (for example, access to electricity).
 Such reforms would help generate savings, raise income equality, and improve productivity and growth.
 They would also facilitate economic integration and diversification as the CCA economies become more competitive and attractive to domestic and foreign investors.

-30. The efficiency and productivity of public investment needs to be improved.
-This is particularly important in the context of the BRI, where considerable opportunities for investment, including through public-private partnerships (PPPs) are expected.
-The average efficiency of investment in the CCA region, measured using a frontier approach, is below that of the EMDE average.
-12 In relatively high efficiency countries-such as Azerbaijan, Armenia, and Georgia-an increase in public investment represents an opportunity to close infrastructure gaps and to boost short- and medium-term growth.
-In lower-efficiency countries-for example, the Kyrgyz Republic, Kazakhstan, and Tajikistan-structural reforms that strengthen public management should be considered before embarking on large public investment projects that may cause fiscal sustainability concerns (see IMF, 2015c and 2016b).
+The efficiency and productivity of public investment needs to be improved.
+This is particularly important in the context of the BRI, where considerable opportunities for investment are expected, including through PPPs.
+The average efficiency of investment in the CCA region, measured using a frontier approach, is below the average of the EMDEs (Table 2).
+In relatively high-efficiency countries such as Armenia, Azerbaijan, and Georgia, an increase in public investment represents an opportunity to close infrastructure gaps and boost short- and medium-term growth.
+In lower-efficiency countries (for example, Kazakhstan, the Kyrgyz Republic, and Tajikistan), structural reforms that strengthen public management should be considered before the government embarks on large public investment projects that may create fiscal sustainability concerns (see IMF 2015b, 2016a).